hmis4/SurpassingLNTradeOffQKD/README.md

 ### Presets

 - BB84_asymptotic.m - file for BB84 key rate analysis.
 The BB84 key rate is analysed using the parameters theta and phi, with loss scaling eta^1.
-The same file is used for our protocol, using only the parameters eta0 and delta for the amplitude damping and decoherence channel, and loss scaling eta^2.
+The same file is used for our protocol with the amplitude damping model, using only the parameters eta0 and delta for the amplitude damping and decoherence channel, and loss scaling eta^2.
 - Boileau3_asymptotic.m - file for the key rate analysis of the 3-photon protocol from Boileau et al. (2004).
 - Boileau4_asymptotic.m - file for the key rate analysis of the 4-photon protocol from Boileau et al. (2004).
 - Li08Dep_asymptotic.m - file for the key rate analysis of the dephasing-only protocol from Li et al. (2008).
 - Li08Rot_asymptotic.m - file for the key rate analysis of the rotation-only protocol from Li et al. (2008).
 - Wang05_asymptotic.m - file for the key rate analysis of the protocol from Wang (2005).
+- OurProt_asymptotic.m - file for the key rate analysis of our protocol using the ququart method of analysing the security.

 ---